tarwn/lessthandot-hugo/blogs/content/posts/2016-02-15-what-i-learned-on-sql-cruise-2016.md

 5. <a href="https://twitter.com/sqllensman" target="_blank">Patrick Flynn</a> is an Ironman!

-6. During Office Hours, one cruiser asked, &#8220;How do you do \*it\* &#8211; keeping up with the community/speaking/blogging, while having a family and a job?&#8221; That turned into one of the most honest discussions I&#8217;ve been part of on that topic.
-It&#8217;s not easy &#8211; for any of us.
+6. During Office Hours, one cruiser asked, “How do you do \*it\* &#8211; keeping up with the community/speaking/blogging, while having a family and a job?”
+That turned into one of the most honest discussions I've been part of on that topic.
+It's not easy &#8211; for any of us.
 It requires balance.
 Those conversations are what Office Hours is all about.

 7. Running a 5K in Charlotte Amalie, St Thomas, is a lot of work.
 Those hills!
 Those 99 Stairs!
 But having two fellow cruisers along makes it a lot more fun.
 (Thanks Jared and Drew!)